bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 There have ever been lots of archeaological discover in this region.

 * settlement (n.)
+  settle (v.)
 The habor city used to be a busy trading settlement for the British.
 A Spanish settlement was discovered on this island.
 The village was the first settlement for fishing in this region.
+They agreed to try to settle their dispute by negotiation.
+Those two nations agreed to settle their economical problems through negotiation.

 * to abound
      abound in